elastic/ecs/README.md

 ## <a name="os"></a> Operating System fields

 The OS fields contain information about the operating system.

-These fields are often used inside other prefixes, such as `host.os.*` or `user_agent.os.*`.
+The `os` fields are expected to be nested at: `device.os`, `host.os`, `user_agent.os`.

+Note also that the `os` fields are not expected to be used directly at the top level.

 | Field  | Description  | Level  | Type  | Example  |
 |---|---|---|---|---|